Daily 'Hollow ARSPT' vs 'Porous ARSPT'?

 Complete air removal is particularly difficult with porous loads such as linen and with hollow items such as cannulated instruments, dental handpieces or re-usable aspirator tips.
 However, without complete air removal, the item will not be sterile.
 Since the killing effectiveness of steam sterilisation results from the transfer of the latent heat of condensation that occurs when the steam comes into direct contact with a micro-organism, it is imperative the steam directly contacts all surfaces of the item being sterilised.
 Physical debris such as blood, body fluids or body tissues will act to insulate the surface of the item from direct contact with the steam as will any air trapped within the steriliser chamber or instrument.

-The purpose of air removal and steam penetration tests (so named in AS/NZS 4815:2006) is to prove that your steriliser continues to be capable of removing all of the air from both the chamber and all parts of the load including from within porous or hollow items so that steam can effectively penetrate all parts of the load.
+The purpose of ARSPT or air removal and steam penetration tests (so named in AS5369:2023) is to prove that your steriliser continues to be capable of removing all of the air from both the chamber and all parts of the load including from within porous or hollow items so that steam can effectively penetrate all parts of the load.
 The tests are designed to simulate air removal from a full load and must therefore be processed in an empty chamber.

-The second type of tests are Helix PCD tests.
-These tests are more rigorous than the porous test as they are designed to demonstrate that the steriliser can effectively remove the air from a Hollow A device as defined in AS/NZS 4815:2006.
-These tests normally incorporate a long, fine calibrated tube of specific internal diameter and specific length to provide the equivalent of a Hollow A device.
+The second type of tests are Hollow ARSPT (previously known as a Helix Device).
+These tests are more rigorous than the porous test as they are designed to demonstrate that the steriliser can effectively remove the air from a Narrow Lumen/Hollow A device as defined in AS5369:2023.
+These tests normally incorporate a long, fine calibrated tube of specific internal diameter and specific length to provide the equivalent of a Narrow Lumen/Hollow A device.
 Most of these tests are a re-usable device with single use indicator that is fitted into one end of the device.

-Note: Two other types of PCD similar in appearance to the Hollow A tests are available and care should be taken to ensure they are not mistakenly used for this testing.
+Note: Other types of tests similar in appearance to the Hollow ARSPT tests are available and care should be taken to ensure they are not mistakenly used for this testing.
 One type, usually matched to particular brands of sterilisers, are calibrated to show that the steriliser continues to meet the performance specifications set down by the steriliser manufacturer.
-These may not necessarily be designed to show air removal and steam penetration equivalent to Hollow A. The other PCD’s are batch control devices designed to be processed in each cycle with a normal load.
-These are for load monitoring purposes only and are not designed for the testing described here.
+These may not necessarily be designed to show air removal and steam penetration equivalent to Narrow Lumen/Hollow A. The other PCD’s are batch control devices designed to be processed in each cycle with a normal load.
+These are for load monitoring purposes only and are not necessarily designed for the testing described here.
+However, there are some tests, like the STS Professional HART Test which can be used for both daily and routine testing.

 Daily testing of your steriliser using the appropriate test will provide you with the assurance that the vacuum system on your steriliser is functioning correctly to allow proper sterilisation of your loads throughout the day.